The Church Year: June 23, 2012

 According to the Holy See’s Letter on Some Aspects of Christian Meditation:

-Today is the 4th Sunday of Easter.
-The liturgical color is white.
+Today is Friday of the 11th week of Ordinary Time.
+The liturgical color is green.

 Saints & Celebrations: